 Part of the research project will involve presentations of spirituals in recital and lectures or other related events.

-Among Ms. Jones' recent presentations is The Phenomenon of Singing International Symposium VIII in St. John's, Newfoundland and Labrador, Canada.
+- Presenter at The Phenomenon of Singing International Symposium VIII in St. John's, Newfoundland and Labrador, Canada.
 Her topic, "Interpreting Spiritual Art Songs," was one of approximately 80 proposals from the United Kingdom, Sweden, Australia, Finland, Spain, Ireland, Indonesia, United States, Canada, South Africa, Norway, Argentina and Germany selected for the July 13-19, 2011, symposium program.

-Ms. Jones was a panelist on the October 8, 2010, discussion of "Slavery and Gender" on Worldcanvass.
+- Panelist on the October 8, 2010, discussion of "Slavery and Gender" on Worldcanvass.
 The program was broadcast on UITV.
 The portion in which Ms. Jones spoke and sang is available on this audio recording.

-She also conducted a live interview on Iowa Public Radio's The Exchange, hosted by Ben Kieffer, on Monday, April 28, 2008.
+- Conducted a live interview on Iowa Public Radio's The Exchange, hosted by Ben Kieffer, on Monday, April 28, 2008.
 She included recordings of spirituals performed with pianists Timothy Newton and William Tinker during recitals given on the Grinnell College campus, discussed the unique nature of performing spirituals set for concert performance and how she became interested in this American musical form.
 Listen to interview.

 Additional upcoming performances, lectures and other presentations will be announced here as details are confirmed.